 The main difference in movements between ILCH and AWE is that ILCH gives estimates per hour actually worked, whereas AWE gives earnings per employee.Back to table of contents

 Employment is a different, but similar, concept to jobs.
-Employment is a measure of people, and a person with more than 1 job would therefore be counted once in the employment estimates.
+Employment is a measure of people and a person with more than one job would therefore be counted once in the employment estimates.

 The LFS provides the best measure of employment at whole economy level as it is a more comprehensive measure than jobs.
-However, the jobs estimates provide a more reliable industrial breakdown than the LFS because it is mainly sourced from employer surveys, which provide a more reliable industrial breakdown than household surveys.
+The LFS, unlike the jobs estimates, provides a coherent picture of the labour market as a whole, as it is used to produce estimates of unemployment and economic inactivity as well as employment.